Randz0/WordFrequencyAnalytics/README.md

 Summary
 -
-This project was initially inspired after I noticed that my history teacher really liked to say the word massive Using matplotlib to help display the results, this program hopes to be a tool for analyzing the frequency of words in speech.
+This project was initially inspired after I noticed that my history teacher really liked to say the word massive.
+Using matplotlib to help display the results, this program hopes to be a tool for analyzing the frequency of words in speech.